Which maintains a cooler temperature longer when placed inside a cooler; ice, dry ice or ice packs?

 Do Cooler Ice Packs Work As Good as Regular Ice?

 As we outlined in the opening paragraph, this is a trick question.
 The truth is ice packs in conjunction with physical ice is the optimal set up to prolong the life of a chilled cooler.
-However, in many cases, ice packs can be better for your cooler.
+However, there are many cases in which ice packs can be better for your cooler.
 The key is understanding how an ice pack works.
 Admittedly, they may only cover a small area, but the chill will spread out if you put in a little extra effort.

 After testing well over 50 different roto-molded, soft sided, and bag coolers we have found a few tricks to prolonging the life of your ice.
 Using ice pack(s) is one way to add life to your ice retention times.
 When we tested 5 different ice packs on the top of 10 lbs of ice, inside a 35qt coolers, we concluded that the ice pack will maintain ice for an additional 12-36 hours.
 These numbers can and will vary greatly depending on which ice packs you choose, the size of the ice pack and the freezing temperature of the ice pack.

 Again, our test were using only 2 ice packs per cooler, with 10lbs of ice.
-When using the ice pack without physical ice, you’ll need to use more packs/sheets to obtain ice retention times similar
+When using the ice pack without physical ice, you’ll need to use more packs/sheets to obtain ice retention times similar.
+What about when using no base ice?
+Bonus: Results at bottom of post.

 The Engel Ice prolonged the life of 10 lbs of ice the best of any ice pack we tested.
 Engel Ice comes in several different sizes/freeze points.
 In our testing both ice packs were able to completely freeze in one overnight session in the freezer.
 Once in the cooler, the 20° model was able to prolong the life of 10lbs of ice in a 35Qt cooler by about 24-36 hours.
 When placed in a coolers with 6 chilled beverages, the ice packs were able to maintain chilled internal temps for about 16 hours.